thongish/2420-Assignment-1/README.md

 <details>
 <summary>Command details</summary>

-This command will create a new droplet on your DigitalOcean account using a custom image, ssh keys, and cloud-init configuration file.
+This command will create a new droplet on your DigitalOcean account using a custom image, ssh key, and cloud-init configuration file.
 - `droplet` - An option for `compute` that allows the user to manage DigitalOcean droplets[^7].
 - `create` - An option for `droplet` to tell `doctl` to create a new droplet[^16].
 - `--image` - A required option for `droplet create` to specify an operating system image the droplet will use[^17].